 The DSL or Deputy DSL will always be available to discuss safeguarding concerns.
-During term time, the DSL and/ or DDSL will always be available (during school hours) for staff in the School to discuss any safeguarding concerns.
-For out of hours/out of term activities, the School's arrangements are covered on an individual basis by the Senior Leadership Team.
+During term time, the DSL and DDSL will always be available (during school hours) for staff in the School to discuss any safeguarding concerns.
+For out of hours/out of term activities, the School's arrangements for contact to be made with the DSL following the links below: